codeation/impress/README.md

 A cross-platform [mind-map application](https://codeation.github.io/lineation/) is being developed to showcase the core principles of the library.

-Up to 2 ms from the moment you press the key, the mind-map application window is redrawn.
-Measured on a computer with an N200 processor without a video card.

 ## Contributing

 First, welcome:

 - Any clue to keep the project going (star, post, link, etc.).
 - Any recommendations about library design principles.
-- Contribution to the project, documentation, examples.
+- Contributions to the project, documentation, examples.
 - Bug report, open an [issue](https://github.com/codeation/impress/issues).
 - Or any help to fix grammatical or writing errors (PR or issue).